 - Breastfeed simultaneously as much as you can.
 This tells your body definitively that you have twins and you need to make a lot of milk NOW.

 - Familiarize yourself with lactogenic foods.
-Milkmakers are one delicious way to help your supply.
-Foods that are rich in calcium and iron are also supportive.
+Foods that are rich in fiber, calcium and iron are supportive.
 There are a variety of herbs and medications that can help increase your milk production, but please check with your IBCLC for advice!

 - Yes, it’s true that some mothers are not able to make enough milk for their babies.
 If that is your situation, you can still breastfeed.
 You can use donor milk or formula for supplementation when necessary.